gauravgoyal/backstopJS-generator/README.md

 Once backstop js generates the configuration, its role is finished.
 If you want to change any of the configuration within scnearios, those should happen inside backstop.json or you can change backstopjs-generator.js.

 ## Credits
-Thanks to [BackstopJS](https://github.com/garris/BackstopJS) for creating this wonderful tool.
+Thanks to [BackstopJS](https://github.com/garris/BackstopJS) for creating a wonderful tool visual regression tool.